foxglove/mcap/README.md

 - [TypeScript](./typescript)
 - [Swift](./swift)

+To run the conformance tests, you will need to use [Git LFS](https://git-lfs.github.com/), which is used to store the test logs under `tests/conformance/data`.

 ## License

 Licensed under the [Apache License, Version 2.0](/LICENSE).
 Contributors are required to accept the [Contributor License Agreement](https://github.com/foxglove/cla).